doublesymmetry/react-native-track-player/docs/docs/guides/android-auto.md

 See the example app and [Podverse's PR](https://github.com/podverse/podverse-rn/pull/1928) as examples adding Android Auto support to an existing RNTP app.

-## Using RN < 0.71?
+## RN Version Compatibility

+HeadlessJsTaskService.java does change across RN versions, for example from RN 0.71.
+RNTP's HeadlessJsTaskService will use whatever compatible with the most recent RN version.
 You may need to manually edit HeadlessJsMediaService.java to make it compatible with your current RN version.
 See [Podverse's RNTP fork](https://github.com/lovegaoshi/react-native-track-player/tree/dev-podverse-aa) that uses RN 0.66.

 ## Necessary Declarations